MvvmCross/MvvmCross/readme.md

 # Current state

-Only the WindowsPhone version of this port is currently valid - and only the CustomerManagement demo in local mode
+Only the WindowsPhone version of this port is currently valid - and only the CustomerManagement demo in local mode - and even that doesn't support saving to file.

+# Future direction

+I don't intend to continue this branch as is... some serious redesign is currently going on here - moving away from MVC and towards MVVM

 # Licensing